makerdao/community/governance/votes/Executive vote - May 10, 2023.md

 ### Increase MKR_VEST `cap`

 To facilitate the MKR vesting stream to PullUp, the `cap` in the MKR_VEST contract needs to be increased.
-The `cap` controls the maximum amount of MKR that can be streamed through a single stream in a year, currently it is set to 1,100 MKR.
+The `cap` controls the maximum amount of MKR that can be vested through a single stream in a year and is currently set to 1,100 MKR.
 The following change will be made if this executive proposal passes:

 * Increase the `cap` to **2,200 MKR**.